Economy of Lebanon: History

 On 14 August, the United Nations Office for the Coordination of Humanitarian Affairs (UNOCHA) launched a $565 million appeal for donors of aid to victims of the explosions.
 The UN effort was to focus on: meals, first aid, shelters, and repair of schools.
 Some of the money that Macron collected would be used by the UNOCHA.

+Reforms

+Lebanon's current program of reforms focuses on three main pillars:

+Lebanon has always been under constant political and social challenges because of its location between the east and the west.